Chisanan232/multirunnable/docs/multirunnable/quickly_start.rst

 If you have multiple tasks (in generally, it's a function or method) to do which needs to be managed by lock, *RLock* would be the better choice for you.

+Finally, you could refer to the :ref:`using example code with Factory and Operator<Factory & Operator final using example>`.

 Using RLock with *Adapter*
 ---------------------------